romellem/htmlparser2/README.md

 So, the `raw` tag preserved all characters inside, and removed itself after the fact.

-> Note: This is "bad" in the sense that by adding the special `raw` tag, this is no longer a strict "HTML parser."
-It is now an HTML parser plus a little extra.
-However, I had a need for this (specifically, using [Foundation for Emails](https://github.com/zurb/foundation-emails) in a more dynamic manner) so I made the necessary modifications.
+> Note: I know that this is quote "bad" in the sense that by adding the special `raw` tag, this is no longer a strict "HTML parser."
+It is now an HTML parser *plus a little extra*.
+However, I had a need for this (specifically, using [Foundation for Emails](https://github.com/zurb/foundation-emails) in a more dynamic manner) so I made the necessary modifications to [inky's](https://github.com/zurb/inky) dependencies.

 ----